claire-codes/blog-com/_posts/2016-04-16-selecting-the-last-n-elements-in-css.markdown

 - css
 ---

-Let's a take a bog-standard list: :toilet::clipboard:
+Let's a take a bog-standard list: 🚽📋

 ```html
 <ul>